 4621.
 The department, within the limitations of funds appropriated, shall contract with appropriate private nonprofit corporations for the establishment of regional centers.
 Notwithstanding any other provision of law, any contract entered into pursuant to this section may provide for periodic advance payments for services to be performed under such contract.
 No advance payment made pursuant to this section shall exceed 25 percent of the total annual contract amount.4621.5.
 Notwithstanding subdivision (c) of Section 1 of Chapter 501of the Statutes of 1971, the department shall, within the limitations of funds appropriated, contract with an appropriate private nonprofit corporation or corporations to operate regional centers as follows: (a) One regional center to serve the Counties of Inyo, Kern, and Mono. (b) One regional center to serve the Counties of Riverside and San Bernardino.

 4622.
 The state shall contract only with agencies, the governing boards of which conform to all of the following criteria: (a) The governing board shall be composed of individuals with demonstrated interest in, or knowledge of, developmental disabilities. (b) The membership of the governing board shall include persons with legal, management, public relations, and developmental disability program skills. (c) The membership of the governing board shall include representatives of the various categories of disability to be served by the regional center. (d) The governing board shall reflect the geographic and ethnic characteristics of the area to be served by the regional center. (e) A minimum of 50 percent of the members of the governing board shall be persons with developmental disabilities or their parents or legal guardians.
-No less than 25 percent of the members of the governing board shall be persons with developmental disabilities. (f) Members of the governing board shall not be permitted to serve more than six years within each eight-year period. (g) The regional center shall provide necessary training and support to these board members to facilitate their understanding and participation.
+No less than 25 percent of the members of the governing board shall be persons with developmental disabilities. (f) Members of the governing board shall not be permitted to serve more than seven years within each eight-year period. (g) The regional center shall provide necessary training and support to these board members to facilitate their understanding and participation.
 As part of its monitoring responsibility, the department shall review and approve the method by which training and support are provided to board members to ensure maximum understanding and participation by board members. (h) The governing board may appoint a consumers’ advisory committee composed of persons with developmental disabilities representing the various categories of disability served by the regional center. (i) The governing board shall appoint an advisory committee composed of a wide variety of persons representing the various categories of providers from which the regional center purchases client services.
 The advisory committee shall provide advice, guidance, recommendations, and technical assistance to the regional center board in order to assist the regional center in carrying out its mandated functions.
 The advisory committee shall designate one of its members to serve as a member of the regional center board. (j) The governing board shall annually review the performance of the director of the regional center. (k) No member of the board who is an employee or member of the governing board of a provider from which the regional center purchases client services shall do any of the following: (1) Serve as an officer of the board.
 (2) Vote on any fiscal matter affecting the purchase of services from any regional center provider.
 (3) Vote on any issue other than as described in paragraph (2), in which the member has a financial interest, as defined in Section87103 of the Government Code, and determined by the regional centerboard.
 The member shall provide a list of his or her financial interests, as defined in Section 87103, to the regional center board.
 Nothing in this section shall prevent the appointment to a regional center governing board of a person who meets the criteria for more than one of the categories listed above.
 This section shall become operative on July 1, 1999.

 4623.
 In the event that the governing board of the regional center is not composed of individuals as specified in subdivisions (a) to(f), inclusive, of Section 4622, such governing board shall establish a program policy committee which is composed of such individuals.
 The program policy committee shall appoint one of its members to serve as an ex officio member of the governing board.